 • either on the spot when the offence is established (mandatory procedure for non-residents), in cash or possibly by credit card;

-• or, within 45 days, if the offender is unable to pay at the time the offence is established:
+• or, within 45 days, if you are unable to pay at the time the offence is established:

 • at a police station (cash, possibly by credit card).

-In the event of payment by bank transfer, the reference number on the fine and the vehicle's licence plate number must be indicated.
+In the event of payment by bank transfer, you must state the reference number of the fine and the vehicle's licence plate number.

-Offenders can also pay the fines concerning illegal parking or stopping either online or by Payconiq (formerly Digicash).
+You can pay the fines concerning illegal parking or stopping either online or by Payconiq (formerly Digicash).

 Speeding fines issued after being caught by an automatic speed camera must be paid by other means.